Afghan TV: Closure

 On 23 December 2011, Afghan TV suddenly left Hotbird and ceased broadcasting on the satellite.
 They didn't put a notice on their website too.
-Viewers in west, north and central Europe are now unable to receive the channel.
-If you're in south or east Europe, you can still watch it via Express AM22.
-Also, central Europe viewers can get Express AM22 by a large and powerful satellite.
+Viewers in west, north and central Europe were unable to receive the channel.
+Those in south or east Europe could can still watch it via Express AM22.
+Also, central Europe viewers could get Express AM22 by a large and powerful satellite.